benjaminbolling/DynaGUI/README.md

 As a future development to test the openness of DynaGUI NV and DynaGUI alarms, a "Finance" package was added to them to monitor stock prices: DynaGUI NV which monitors stock prices in a 1D plot with the ability for users to add functions that are applied to realtime stock price data, whilst DynaGUI Alarms sounds an alarm if a stock price becomes higher or lower than a user-defined limit.

+## Installation procedure
+In order to use the PyTango package, the TANGO Controls has to be installed, then follow steps b.
+TANGO Controls can be obtained from https://www.tango-controls.org/downloads/.

+If TANGO is not required by the end user, see steps a.

+1. In order to setup this package, ensure that Python 3.x (3.7 is recommended) is installed on the computer.
+2. Check Python version used with the PIP package manager such that it points to the correct Python version (pip -V).
+3. a) Use PIP to install all packages required, see [requirements](requirements.yml), or use conda to create the environment:

+    conda env create --file environments.yml

+   b) Use PIP to install all packages required, see [requirements with PyTango](requirements_tango.yml), or use conda to create the environment:

+    conda env create --file environments_tango.yml

+4. If all required Python packages have been successfully installed, the package is ready.

+To launch the package, browse to the package's destination in a terminal and execute | python Launcher.py | to launch DynaGUI.

+## User Guide
+The user guide contains more information on how to use the package, see [User Guide](UserGuide.pdf).

+## Dependencies
+The package depends on multiple Python packages depending on if it is to be used with Tango, EPICS, Finance, Random, or only historical data plotting and browsing.

 ## Screenshots
 DynaGUI Launcher:
 <table>